Best Android apps - introduction

 The rest of the app is as you’d expect, with meditations designed around specific life circumstances, goals or moods, and a simple interface that doesn’t get in the way.

 Fingerprint scanners can go beyond just unlocking your phone, as they can also be used as shortcuts to apps and functions.
-This is an idea seen on multiple handsets (on the Google Pixel for example) which will pull down the notification screen if you swipe across the scanner.
+This is an idea seen on multiple handsets (on the for example) which will pull down the notification screen if you swipe across the scanner.

 The app lets you configure a double tap, single tap and swipe of the fingerprint scanner to all do different things, with launching apps, lowering the notification panel, pausing or skipping a song and toggling the torch all options among things.